onflow/flow-cli/internal/super/generator/fixtures/README_with_deps.md

 flow project deploy --network=emulator
 ```

 This command will start the Flow Emulator and deploy your project to it.
-You can now interact with your smart contracts using the Flow CLI or any other Flow client.
+You can now interact with your project using the Flow CLI or alternate [client](https://developers.flow.com/tools/clients).

 ### Deploying to Flow Testnet